Child Protective Services

 Child Protective Services Staff

 Susan Fisher is an Assistant County Attorney with the Child Protective Services Division.
 She joined the Montgomery County Attorney’s Office in November of 2016 from the Grayson County District’s Attorney’s office, where she prosecuted Children’s Protective Services cases and criminal misdemeanor cases.
 Ms. Fisher received her Bachelor of Arts Degree from the University of California at Davis, with High Honors in Sociology, in 1991 and her J.D.
 Degree from McGeorge School of Law in Sacramento, California in 1994.
 She was admitted to practice law in California in 1994 and in Texas in 2000.
 She is also admitted to practice law in the United States District Court in the Eastern District of Texas.
-Ms. Fisher served on the Texas State Bar Board of Directors from 2008-2012 and currently serves, since 2012, on the Board of Directors for the Texas Board of Legal Specialization.
+Ms. Fisher served on the Texas State Bar Board of Directors from 2008-2012 and from 2012-2018 served on the Board of Directors for the Texas Board of Legal Specialization.
 She has dedicated her career to the prosecution of CPS cases and to the protection of children.

-Crystal Self is a board certified family law paralegal with the Child Protective Services Division.
+Crystal S. is a board certified family law paralegal with the Child Protective Services Division.
 She joined the Montgomery County Attorney’s Office in August of 2013 after working for a private practice family law firm since 2005.
 Crystal received her bachelor’s degree from Sam Houston State University.
 In addition, Crystal holds an associate’s degree in paralegal studies from Lone Star College.
 In 2015, she became Board Certified in Family Law by the Texas Board of Legal Specialization.
 Since becoming employed with the County Attorney’s Office, Crystal worked primarily in civil litigation and appeals.
 This included state and federal jurisdiction, from Justice of the Peace courts through the United States Supreme Court.